Increase your Magnesium consumption with these foods

 It is a mineral and undoubtedly one of the most important for the human body, participating in immense processes.

-From protein synthesis to muscle and nervous functioning, through the production of energy And not only.
+From protein synthesis to muscle and nervous functioning, through energy production and more.
 Magnesium is essential.

-The recommended daily allowance (DDR) for the general population is around 400mg, and as a gym athlete, you should at least reach this value.
+The recommended daily allowance (RDA) for the general population is around 400mg, and as a gym athlete, you should at least reach this value.

 You do not have great advantages in using excessive doses, and the body will get rid of the excesses, but without a doubt you want to avoid insufficient levels of Magnesium.